conceptadev/rockets-react/packages/react-material-ui/src/modules/crud/README.md

 ## Rendering a checkbox column

-The Tbale component has a feature for selecting one or all rows displayed in the page, but this is not enabled by default.
+The Table component has a feature for selecting one or all rows displayed in the page, but this is not enabled by default.
 The `enableTableRowSelection` is used for this purpose.

 ```jsx
 <CrudModule